Abdullah-Albanna/ThinkSur-T430S/README.md

    - Download [MountEFI](https://github.com/corpnewt/MountEFI), double click `MountEFI.command`, you should see an option called `Install MacOS Big Sur`, type the number accordingly, this will mount the EFI partitoin of your USB

-   - Copy my EFI folder into the `EFI` partition
+   - Copy the EFI folder into the `EFI` partition

 2: **Booting**: